daniel-wai/CoffeeBrewHelperWeb/README.md

 #### Settings

-##### Enable Read Steps Outloud
+##### Enable Read Steps Aloud
-The target step to complete is read outloud.
-For brew steps, the target total water and time is read outloud after the step description.
+The target step to complete is read aloud.
+For brew steps, the target total water and time is read aloud after the step description.

 ##### Enable Voice commands
 When enabled, the user can use the appplication by saying commands rather than pressing buttons or using the keyboard.
 The word detected by the application will appear in the **Last Detected Command** display.
 See Usage section for more details on supported commands.